 ERP By Retail Industry

-These kinds of functionality help measure and evaluate relationships between businesses and their customers.
+- Product handling features, customer relationship management software and customer loyalty/satisfaction tools all help measure and evaluate relationships between businesses and their customers.

 Farm and Home Retail